Bavaria plans coronavirus curfews in some hotspots — even at New Year | DW | 06.12.2020

 Bavaria, Germany's 13-million southern region, with its third-highest new infection metrics, faces tougher controls from Wednesday, including local curfews in hotspots and partial school closures.

-Emerging from a Bavarian cabinet video conference Sunday, Premier Markus Söder said older school classes — from grade 8 onwards — would alternate between attending school or being taught remotely, especially if infection rates rose.
+Emerging from a Bavarian cabinet video conference Sunday, state premier Markus Söder said older school classes — from grade 8 onwards — would alternate between attending school or being taught remotely, especially if infection rates rose.

 Germany's current "partial lockdown" meeting limit of five persons from two households would be relaxed in Bavaria only for 4 days over Christmas — to 10 persons — but not for New Year, he announced.